 This confirmation came about 2 minutes before having to teach a 2 hour Chemistry revision class on Thursday 16th May in which I then had to try and explain to 35 year 11 students why I was acting slightly bonkers and had a habit of breaking into dance at inopportune times.
 I really had done it!
 I had achieved what I deep down thought was well out of my reach.
 I had qualified for a place at the ITU World Championships in Ottawa, Canada, August 2013!

-It has been a crazy, intense few months, but I have loved all the achievements along the way.
+The cheesy bit… It has been a crazy, intense few months, but I have loved all the achievements along the way.
 It really wouldn’t have been possible without everyone’s input from the club.
 Lincsquad really is fantastic and 3 years ago, I made the best decision, to become a member of this great, friendly, all inclusive club.
 At the risk of sound really cheesy I just want to just give a special mention to the following people:

 Chris Wright (The Husband) – For putting up with all the times I’ve been home late, the alarms going off at stupid o’clock in the morning, the moaning when it doesn’t go according to plan, but most importantly for not divorcing me after my illicit kiss with James Cracknell…